Kingston DC2000B (Boot Drive) 960GB M.2 SSD

 Interface PCIe 4.0 x4

-Connection M.2 2280
+Connector M.2 2280

 Memory module (NAND) TLC

-DRAM Cache ✓ yes
+DRAM cache ✓ Yes

-TBW (Total Bytes Written) 700 Terabyte
+TBW (Total Bytes Written) 700 terabyte

 Controller Phison PS5018-E18

-Compared to the top performer*
+Compare product Compared to the test winner*

 Read speed